chengyuanmao819/LOL-analysis/README.md

 # League of Legends First Turret and First Baron Analysis

-## DSC80 Final Project, UCSD
-League of Legends (LoL) is a 2009 multiplayer online battle arena video game developed and published by Riot Games.
+League of Legends First Turret and First Baron Analysis is ...

 Author: Chengyuan Mao

 ## Introduction
 ### General Introduction
-...
+League of Legends (LoL) is a 2009 multiplayer online battle arena video game developed and published by Riot Games.

 ### Introduction of Colmuns
 ...